 Shutter speed

-With a tripod, you can use slower shutter speeds, and by using the self-timer you don’t need to worry about camera shake when pressing the shutter release button, alternatively you can connect your camera to your smartphone and use it as a remote control.
-Another thing to be aware of is your camera strap – if this is big, then this could cause the camera to move if it’s windy.
+With some of the best tripods for landscape photography, you can use slower shutter speeds and create beautiful effects at waterfalls like the one seen above.
+You can also try using the self-timer or a remote to avoid camera shake at longer exposures as even the smallest movement, like pressing the shutter release button can blur your images.
+Alternatively you can connect your camera to your smartphone and use it as a remote control.
+Another thing to be aware of is the camera strap – if it’s big, then it could cause the camera to move if it’s windy.
+Make sure to weigh down your tripod with sandbags to avoid movement.

 If you use slower shutter speeds, you can favourably blur the water, but any movement (in trees or scenery) will become blurred, too.
 To get really slow shutter speeds on brighter days, then you’ll need to use an ND filter.